 …or visit the dragon on the Joan Aiken website and colour him yourself!

-Pat Marriott illustration above from Joan Aiken’s first story collection
+Pat Marriott’s dragon illustration from Joan Aiken’s first story collection